 But does ProbioSlim contain research-backed ingredients for weight loss or are these just marketing claims?
 Is LactoSpore actually proven to optimize gut health and reduce gastrointestinal distress?
 Does ProbioSlim contain any questionable additives?
 And how do real users rate and describe the effects of ProbioSlim?

-In this article we’ll review the ingredients in ProbioSlim based on medical research to provide our determination on whether the supplement is likely to be effective for weight loss.
-We'll also explain some issues we have with health claims made by Force Factor.
+In this article we’ll answer all of these questions and more as we analyze the ingredients in ProbioSlim based on medical studies to give our take on whether the supplement is likely to be effective for weight loss and digestive support or if it's a waste of money.

-The first ingredient in ProbioSlim is a probiotic called LactoSpore, which is patented version of probiotic strain Bacillus coagulans MTCC 5856.
+LactoSpore is a patented version of probiotic strain Bacillus coagulans MTCC 5856.

 This is a very poorly-designed trial in our opinion.
 The way to prove whether LactoSpore causes weight loss would be to have two trial groups consuming the exact same diet, with one of them taking LactoSpore and the other taking placebo pills.
 This would isolate the effects of LactoSpore.

-This supplement also contains an additive ingredient called titanium dioxide which we recommend avoiding.
-It's been banned in the European Union (E.U.) for use as a food additive due to documented toxicity concerns.
+Titanium dioxide is a colorant that was banned in the European Union (E.U.) for use as a food additive due to toxicity concerns.

-Focus Factor sells a gummy formulation of ProbioSlim which we consider to have an even worse formulation than the original.
+ProbioSlim also comes in an apple cider vinegar gummies version which we consider to have a worse formulation than the original.